 Whilst this course is based around a contract case study, the drafting skills, that are the core of the course, are transferrable to other areas, and should benefit any lawyer who is involved in, or about to enter into, a litigation role, and who wishes to have a clear understanding of the principles, and skills, involved in drafting claims and defences.

-It seeks to assist those who draft themselves and/or those who wish to better understand claims and defences drafted by others so that they may more confidently react to opponents’ pleadings and to explain these statements of case to their clients.
+It seeks to assist those who draft themselves and/or those who wish to better understand claims and defences drafted by others, so that they may more confidently react to opponents’ pleadings and explain these statements of case to their clients.

 The course aims to benefit both those experienced in drafting and those without experience.

 The key benefits of attending this course are that you will:

 - Learn how to discern (from what may be involved papers) which facts should be included in the Particulars of Claim and Defence, and which should be left to the Witness Statements

 - Learn how to draft complete, correct and effective claims and defences